tranqv/mod_pcreposix/README.md

 # mod_pcreposix

-A portable Fortran module for working (in Unix) with the Perl compatible regular expressions.
+A portable Fortran module for the Perl compatible regular expressions (in Unix).

 Notes for _"pcreposix"_:
 + **PCRE**: Perl-Compatible Regular Expressions